CESNET/metacentrum-user-docs/docs/access/terms/index.md

 ## Usage rules

-Access to MetaCentrum grid computing is granted **free of charge** only to members of **academic/non-commercial institutions** of the Czech republic **with research and/or education objectives**.
+Access to MetaCentrum grid computing is granted **free of charge** only to members of **academic/non-commercial institutions** of the Czech Republic **with research and/or education objectives**.
 If you are interested in using our infrastructure for commercial research, please contact us to discuss whether that particular research project can be conducted in MetaCentrum.

 MetaCentrum services are available on a "best effort" basis.
 The operator strives to maintain the availability and security of the service, with essential services run in high-availability mode and automatically monitored.
 Support is available during normal working hours.